-Fonts for Book Covers
+Best Fonts for Publishing

 Paintshop or Photoshop enable you to play around with different fonts and effects.
 You can adjust the transparency of the font, fade from one colour to another or stretch them out.
 Choose your fonts carefully; avoid anything too fancy or indecipherable.
 Is the title of the book readable in thumbnail?
 Try different sizes.
 Simple and bold are often best, although elegant can be good for historical or romantic novels, impact suitable for thrillers.

 There is an array of software out there, but all I use are Paintshop Pro, Pictures and Paint.
 You can do a surprising amount with just a few simple features.
 Lots of special effects are really unnecessary, but worth experimenting with, such as art media effects, distortion and aged effect.
 I always save a copy of the original photo before playing around in case something goes wrong.

 - A good digital camera is often all that is required to take photos.
 Use high resolution.
 Take the time to compose the image and take plenty of photographs.

 - Experiment with different effects as can be found on Paintshop Pro but keep a copy of the original image in case something goes wrong.

 - Try out different fonts but ensure the title of the book can be made out when viewed as a thumbnail.

 - Retain superfluous background area for trimming areas, as will be found when uploading the image onto Createspace.